- Thoughts from Jim Rickards “Goldfinger” Industry Contact

 What may still be a surprise to some people is that in the event of banks taking a hit and potentially failing, as deposit holders we will be near the back of the queue in terms of getting our money out.
 We are merely unsecured creditors of the banks.

-In plain terms there is NO GOVERNMENT DEPOSIT GUARANTEE in New Zealand.
+In plain terms there is NO GOVERNMENT DEPOSIT GUARANTEE

 We’re written about this many times over the years, but still the majority of people are completely unaware.
 Here’s a few of them.